 You can file a claim with the at-fault driver’s insurance company to recover additional compensation or file a personal injury lawsuit.
 However, you need to know that your injuries must meet the criteria set by Florida law.
-You may only file a lawsuit if you can prove that you sustained one of the following injuries from the car accident:
+You may only file a lawsuit if you can prove that you or your loved one sustained one of the following injuries from the car accident:

 - Permanent bodily injury